About the airport

 Flying drones

 Drones are becoming increasingly popular, but it is important to know the rules that apply.
-When you fly drones, you are obliged to follow the laws and regulations that apply to all aviation and to fly within and above the airspace that constitutes Skellefteå’s control zone (CTR), a permit is required.
+When flying a drone, you are required to follow the laws and regulations that apply to all aviation, and to fly within and above the airspace that constitutes Skellefteå's control zone (CTR), a permit is required.

-The rules that apply and whether a permit is required depend mainly on what the drone is to be used for.
-On the Swedish Transport Agency’s website, you can read more about the rules that apply to drones.
-It is also good to study the specially made map for pilots of unmanned aerial vehicles (RPAS) provided by the Swedish Civil Aviation Administration.
-The map has been developed to make it easier for RPAS pilots to determine where they can fly without disrupting regular air traffic.
+The rules that apply and whether a permit is required mainly depend on what the drone will be used for.
+You can read more about the rules that apply to drones on the Swedish Transport Agency's website.
+It is also a good idea to study the specially designed map for pilots of unmanned aerial vehicles (RPAS) that the Swedish Civil Contingencies Agency provides.
+The map is designed to make it easier for RPAS pilots to determine where they can fly without disrupting regular air traffic.

-To fly within the Skellefteå control zone and terminal area, a permit from the Skellefteå air traffic control is required.
-If the air traffic control is not open for the current flight, email the following information to the air traffic control:
+To fly within the Skellefteå control zone and terminal area, permission is required from Skellefteå air traffic control.
+If air traffic control is not open for the flight in question, email the following information to air traffic control:

 Current area